 Private gatherings of 50 or fewer people that will involve use of an inflatable or bounce house, athletic field(s) or beer permit.
 Consuming beer and using an inflatable both require permits; beer permits cost $28 and inflatable permits cost $10.
 Both can be obtained at any community/recreation center or administrative office.
 Additional fees apply for athletic field use.

-Private gatherings of 50 or more people or any size gathering that utilizes special equipment such as amplified sound, catering, tents, staging equipment, etc. For these gatherings, you must fill out an online special activity request form.
-Please read the *user guidelines and activity request form (*En espanol) (*links require Adobe Reader to access) carefully before filling out the form.
-This is just a partial list of outside equipment for which there are restrictions.
+Private gatherings of 50 or more people or any size gathering that utilizes special equipment such as, but not limited to, amplified sound, catering, tents, staging equipment, etc. For these gatherings, you must fill out an online special activity request form.

 Large-scale events in city parks of more than 50 people that will be open to the public need to be arranged directly with department staff well in advance.
 Fees and other restrictions may apply for public events in city parks.
 Organizers of most public events on city property are required to hold liability insurance for their event.